ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/HowToBuildYocto.md

 <div class = "bullets">

 The Yocto Project (YP) is an open source collaboration project that helps developers create custom Linux-based systems regardless of the hardware architecture.
-This procedure will help you build Yocto image for **I-Pi SMARC IMX8M Plus**
+This procedure will help you build Yocto image for **I-Pi SMARC IMX8M Plus**.

 ## **1. Set up a build host environment:**